Larder Love

 How long does onion marmalade keep?

-This savoury preserve will keep for up to a year in a cool dark place.
+This savoury onion preserve will keep for up to a year in a cool dark place.
 Once opened store the jar in the fridge and use within a month.

 Can you water bath can this?